CarrotzRule123/kenken-solver/README.md

 # KenKen Puzzle Solver

-Solves KenKen Puzzles with a backtracking algorithm.
+KenKen Puzzle Solver implementing a Backtracking algorithm.

 Totally did not build this to cheat in a game.